KSN7630/Global-Aid-Investment-Evaluator/README.md

 the direst need of aid.
 In order to achieve this, we use multiple methods for clustering the data into the categories such as ‘Help needed’, ‘Might need help’ and ‘No help needed’.

+CONCLUSION
+1)We discarded the DBSCAN method, because it is not showing good results.
+2)Rest of the models are giving appropriate results that support each other.
+3)As it is difficult to discard other clustering methods ,We will use all other methods and maintain the frequency of occurrence of each country in the ‘Needy country’ cluster using Dictionary.
+4)To remove anomalies in the model results, we are using a method similar to voting.
+5)We will use a threshold to remove the countries due to the anomalies in the model and place the countries in a sequence so that we know how to distribute our money.

+According to their decreasing order of frequency, the CEOs of NGO can invest money in the corresponding countries.

 ![image](https://github.com/KSN7630/Unsupervised-Learning-on-Country-Data-using-Machine-Learning/assets/120741965/f4caeef3-6027-469e-ae8f-b433000ccdef)